apache/spark/docs/sparkr.md

 Apply a function to each group of a `SparkDataFrame`.
 The function is to be applied to each group of the `SparkDataFrame` and should have only two parameters: grouping key and R `data.frame` corresponding to that key.
 The groups are chosen from `SparkDataFrame`s column(s).
 The output of function should be a `data.frame`.
 Schema specifies the row format of the resulting `SparkDataFrame`.
 It must represent R function's output schema on the basis of Spark data types.
 The column names of the returned `data.frame` are set by user.
-Below data type mapping between R and Spark.
+Below is the data type mapping between R and Spark.

 #### Data type mapping between R and Spark